All Episodes

 Time to finally admit this.

-That was a that was a that was an optics vote.
+That was an optics vote.

-That was a vote of hope.
+It was a vote of hope.

-I can finally eliminate this vestige of slavery by showing we're not racist by electing the first black president.
+Finally eliminate this vestige of slavery by showing we're not racist by electing the first black president.

-So, Didn't work.
+Didn't work.

 And now that they've seen the health care bill, the stimulus bill, the bailout, the cap and trade proposal, issue after issue, voters don't like what they see.

-Now that resistance could in turn increase the pressure on Obama to accelerate the generation-long transformation of the Democratic electoral coalition that he pushed forward in 2008, with so much of the white electorate, especially working-class whites dubious about Obama's direction.
+Now, that resistance could in turn increase the pressure on Obama to accelerate the generation-long transformation of the Democratic electoral coalition that he pushed forward in 2008, with so much of the white electorate, especially working-class whites, dubious about Obama's direction.

 To win a second term, he will likely need to increase turnout and improve his showing among the groups that keyed his 2008 victory.